Crop Production and Management

 Main Tools for Soil Preparation:

-• Ancient tool used for tilling soil, adding fertilizers, removing weeds, and turning soil.
+• Used since ancient times for tilling, adding fertilisers, removing weeds, and turning soil.

-• Typically made of wood, drawn by bulls or other animals, with a strong iron strip called ploughshare.
+• Contains a strong triangular iron strip called a ploughshare.

 The Plough